Filozoff/BlogArticles/Article002/article002.md

 # Composing Accessibility Identifiers for SwiftUI Components

-## What are accessibility identifiers?
+## What are accessibility identifiers and what they are for?

-They are a way to reliably identify an element (`XCUIElement`) in UI Automation Tests (`XCUITests`).
+Accessibility identifiers can be used to reliably distinct an element (`XCUIElement`) in UI Automation Tests (`XCUITests`).
 The alternatives have either a low performance (`XPath`) or require specific selectors which may randomly fail.
 Still, it may be useful to know them.
 To learn about other options, check [the guide from BrowserStack](https://www.browserstack.com/guide/xcuitest-locators-to-find-elements) about finding elements.

 For more information about accessibility identifiers, please visit [Apple's documentation](https://developer.apple.com/documentation/appkit/nsaccessibility/1535023-accessibilityidentifier).

-To easily verify them, the best way is to use a view hierarchy preview, provided by inspector tools.

-## Previewing `XCUIElement`s structure
+## How to verify them?

-`XCUIElement`s are tree-structured, the same as views.
+The best way is to preview `XCUIElement`s, by using inspector tools. `XCUIElement`s are tree-structured, the same as views.
 There are two most known ways to preview them.

 ### Accessibility Inspector